davmac314/dasynq/doc/USAGE.md

 Unfortunately modern mechanisms do not carry through with support for regular files.
-The epoll mechanism doesn't support them at all, and kqueue supports only read watches, with slightly altered semantics: specifically, kqueue indicates that a regular file fd is available for reading so long as it is not positioned exactly at the end of the associated file.
+The epoll mechanism doesn't support them at all, and kqueue supports only read watches, with slightly altered semantics: specifically, kqueue indicates that a regular file fd is available for reading so long as it is not positioned exactly at the end of the associated file (FreeBSD provides an option to support read watches with the poll semantics but OpenBSD and MacOS do not).

 Since it is convenient to be able to handle all file descriptors similarly, Dasynq emulates the select/poll style of signalling "always ready" for regular files if they are not handled by the underlying event loop mechanism.
-(Note that if the underlying mechanism is kqueue, you'll get kqueue semantics for read watches, and emulated write watches; for epoll, both read and write watches will be emulated).

 If, for whatever reason, you do not want this emulation enabled for a particular file descriptor watch, you can prevent it by using the "noemu" variant of the registration function: